Are you planning a trip to Bryce Canyon National Park?

 Bryce Canyon is famous for the largest collection of hoodoos in all the world!

-These incredible rock formations are the highlight of any Bryce Canyon vacation and should be at the top of your list.
+These incredible rock formations are the highlight when visiting Bryce Canyon National Park and should be at the top of your list.

 Water erosion through the years has left behind these beautiful, crimson-colored rock structures we call hoodoos; each one is unique.